Rocky Point, New York: History

 Rocky Point is home to the site where American radio company RCA once operated a large transmitting and transmitter research facility, known as Radio Central.
-RCA began to transmit transatlantic radio messages from Radio Central after its opening on November 5, 1921.
+RCA began to transmit transatlantic radio messages from Radio Central over longwave after its opening on November 5, 1921.

 On January 7, 1927, AT&T initiated the first transatlantic commercial telephone service, linking London and New York.
 AT&T's transmitter was at Radio Central, and their receiver was in Houlton, Maine.
 The radiotelephone signal from Radio Central was received by the British General Post Office’s receiver facility in Cupar, Scotland.

 The 5200 acre Rocky Point site was decommissioned in 1978 and demolished in the 1980s.
 It now consists of many concrete ruins and downed telephone poles and radio towers, owned by the New York State Department of Environmental Conservation.
-It is part of the Rocky Point Natural Resources Management Area, which is in the Long Island Central Pine Barrens.
+It is part of the Rocky Point Pine Barrens State Forest, which is in the Long Island Central Pine Barrens.
 The site gives an interesting insight into the 1920s, because—being in the middle of the forest—the footprints of the site remain largely untouched since its operational period.
-During the early 2000s the Rocky Point mountain biking trail system was absolutely hammered by local legends Slick Willie, Bottlecaps, Indian Chris and the Bagger.
 The western terminus of the 125 mi Paumanok Path hiking trail is in the forest, with the eastern terminus at the Montauk Point Light.

+The hamlet was also served by a station of the Long Island Rail Road, located just east of Broadway between Prince Road and King Road.
+The station was opened in 1895, with service heading east to Wading River and west to Port Jefferson and New York City.
+The station was abandoned in 1938, with a replica of the station, containing a Veterans of Foreign Wars (VFW) museum, standing on the site today.